terraform-google-modules/terraform-google-network/README.md

 ## Compatibility

+This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.
+If you find incompatibilities using Terraform `>=0.13`, please open an issue.

-This module is meant for use with Terraform 0.12.
-If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-12.html) and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [0.8.0](https://registry.terraform.io/modules/terraform-google-modules/network/google/0.8.0).
+If you haven't [upgraded][terraform-0.13-upgrade] and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [2.6.0].

 ## Usage
 You can go to the examples folder, however the usage of the module could be like this in your own main.tf file: